Canon 1D Mark II vs Fujifilm X100F

-The Canon EOS-1D Mark II and the Fujifilm X100F are two digital cameras that were announced, respectively, in January 2004 and January 2017.
+The Canon EOS-1D Mark II and the Fujifilm X100F are two digital cameras that were officially introduced, respectively, in January 2004 and January 2017.
 The 1D Mark II is a DSLR, while the X100F is a fixed lens compact.
 The cameras are based on an APS-H (1D Mark II) and an APS-C (X100F) sensor.
-The Canon has a resolution of 8.2 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 8.2 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark II vs Fujifilm X100F

 An illustration of the physical size and weight of the Canon 1D Mark II and the Fujifilm X100F is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D Mark II – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is considerably smaller (61 percent) than the Canon 1D Mark II.
 It is worth mentioning in this context that the 1D Mark II is splash and dust resistant, while the X100F does not feature any corresponding weather-sealing.